At a glance:

 - Your veterinarian may also want to run tests for FIV and FeLV if your cat has the disseminated form of histoplasmosis.

 Mild cases of histoplasmosis may not require any treatment.
-Itraconazole or ketoconazole will be prescribed to cats who require treatment.
-Your cat will need to remain on medication for between 4-6 months and occasionally as long as 12 months.
+For those who do require medication, Itraconazole or ketoconazole are the drugs of choice.
+The cat will need to remain on medication for between 4-6 months and occasionally as long as 12 months.

 More serious cases may require in-hospital care, including tube feeding and IV fluids.